-Although it is difficult to make much changes in handwriting as an adult, but practice can make it happen.
+Although it is difficult to make many changes in handwriting as an adult, the practice can make it happen.
 To clear the UPSC civil services exam, you must practice writing answers and when you do this, you should practise for good handwriting as well.
 It will definitely help you in scoring good marks in the mains exam.

-If you already have a clear handwriting, don’t bother too much about not having a ‘beautiful’ writing.
+If you already have clear handwriting, don’t bother too much about not having ‘beautiful’ writing.
 The idea is to make your answer paper readable, not decorative!